Onli Studios LLC. RHYTHMISTIC CONTENT, CONCEPTS, & CHARACTERS

 Oils on 24"W X 36"H canvas.

 Serious collectors will appreciate learning that the entire collection of twelve, 22" X 28" watercolor on archival paper, Original Rhythmistic illustrations from the "East / West Zodiac Journal" are available to the right situation.
-See a few samples to the right and below.

 "Place Setting" is an oils on canvas-board 24"W X 36"H festive celebration.